Francisco (footballer, born 1978)

-Francisco Javier Rodríguez Vílchez (born 17 June 1978), known simply as Francisco, is a Spanish former footballer who played as a striker, currently a manager.
+Francisco Javier Rodríguez Vílchez (born 17 June 1978), known simply as Francisco, is a Spanish former professional footballer who played as a forward, currently manager of Liga MX club Santos Laguna.

 His career was closely associated with Almería as both a player and manager, and he started coaching the first team at the age of 35.
 In the former capacity, he amassed Segunda División totals of 185 matches and 45 goals over six seasons, also representing Granada 74 and Alicante in the competition.

 Playing career

 Francisco was born in Almería, Andalusia.
-After starting out with local Polideportivo Almería he joined Valencia CF, never making it however past its B side.
-He returned to his hometown in 2002, joining Unión Deportiva in the second division and scoring at an impressive rate.
+After starting out with local Polideportivo Almería he joined Valencia, never making it however past its B side.
+He returned to his hometown in 2002, joining Unión Deportiva in the Segunda División and scoring at an impressive rate.

-In 2004–05, as his contract expired, Francisco seized the opportunity to make his La Liga debut and signed with Albacete Balompié.
+In 2004–05, as his contract expired, Francisco seized the opportunity to make his La Liga debut and signed with Albacete.
 The season was a disaster, with relegation for the team and only three goals for the player – he netted against Real Madrid, albeit in a 6–1 away loss.

 Subsequently, Francisco returned to his previous club, and was fairly played by as it achieved a first-ever promotion to the top flight in 2007, but would never play in that tier again, resuming (with little individual and team success) his career in divisions two and three.